Lesson 1.4: Disambiguating Parses

 with an else

 Instead, we can resolve the ambiguity directly by telling the parser to "prefer" or "avoid" certain productions when ambiguities arise.
-For example, when we parse this program, we see the following ambiguity as an error message:
+For example, when we parse this program with

 [Error] Inner Parser: Parsing ambiguity.